Skip to main content

 6 mentions Positive Neutral Negative

 The music in the game is initially described as beautiful and atmospheric, enhancing a lightweight psychological and philosophical experience.
-However, as the story progresses, the overall quality diminishes, despite a final music minigame that ties into the narrative.
-The sound design effectively creates tension and unease, contributing significantly to the game's atmosphere.
+However, as the story progresses, the overall quality diminishes, though the sound design continues to evoke tension and unease, culminating in a final music minigame.

 • “At the beginning, the game carries itself in a lightweight psychological and philosophical spirit in the company of beautiful music, making it a very nice game to unwind.”